Smurk Carter

 "Smurk Carter" is a song by American rapper Lil Durk and his record label Only the Family.
 It was released through the label alongside Empire Distribution as the lead and only single from their collaborative compilation album, Nightmares in the Trenches, on November 10, 2023.
 Durk wrote the song with producer Chopsquad DJ and the official music video was released on the same day.

 Background

-A few days before the song was released, Lil Durk previewed it among other tracks at a Sirius XM + Pandora Playback event in Atlanta.
+A few days before the song was released, Lil Durk previewed it among other tracks at a SiriusXM + Pandora Playback event in Atlanta.
 According to Durk, the song was inspired by rappers Lil Wayne and Jay-Z. The title of the song references Wayne's surname, Carter, and cover art of the single features Lil Durk adorning Wayne's iconic face tattoos.

 Composition

 The song opens with a speech about second chances in life from Robert Shipp, a Chicago man who was sentenced to life in prison for his alleged involvement in a drug conspiracy but reformed and was released after decades.
 It finds Lil Durk adopting a flow which is similar to that of Lil Wayne's classic style and rapping about street life.